WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/HardwareWalletIntegration.md

 ## Introduction

 This is a technical document written for Hardware Wallet manufacturers.
 It describes the steps that need to be done before a hardware wallet can be supported by Wasabi.
-Wasabi not directly supports Hardware Wallets but it uses [HWI](https://github.com/bitcoin-core/HWI) which is a command-line tool that unifies the commands for many devices.
-Wasabi includes the HWI binary and calling it every time whenever interacts with the device.
+Wasabi does not directly support Hardware Wallets, but it uses [Bitcoin Core's Hardware Wallet Interface (HWI)](https://github.com/bitcoin-core/HWI) which is a command-line tool that unifies the commands for many devices.
+Wasabi includes the HWI binary and calls it every time whenever it interacts with the device.

 Wasabi's main priorities regarding hardware wallets:
 - Compatibility - past, present, future